bcgov/fasstrshiny/CODE_DESIGN.md

 are set in `global.R`.
 Every output that requires a progress spinner needs to be wrapped with `withSpinner()` in `ui.R`.

+## Troubleshooting
+- Input/output doesn't render, no message, no error
+  - Check to make sure id isn't duplicated
+- Changes to functions.R/global.R don't show in the app
+  - Make sure you completely restart the app (don't just refresh)

 ## Future considerations